“I just don’t have enough time to do it all.” That’s the lament of working moms and dads.

 Will Your Boss Say YES to Your Flex Work Request? — Take the quiz to find out.

-For most people, the DIY approach of using my flexible work proposals is enough to convince their boss to let them telecommute, work part time or job-share.
+For most people, the DIY approach of using one of my flexible work proposals is enough to convince their boss to let them telecommute, work part time or job-share, giving you more time with your kids.
+Learn more about this proven proposal template for getting a Yes to your request.